Who Is Arsenio Hall?

 Arsenio Hall is an American actor, comedian and former talk show host.
 In Chicago, he tried out stand-up comedy and was soon "discovered," later opening for Aretha Franklin and others.
 He appeared in the 1980s film Coming to America and Harlem Nights, but he is best known as the first black late-night talk show host.
 His groundbreaking talk show The Arsenio Hall Show ran from 1989-1994.
-He has starred in a variety of other TV projects and is slated to host his own late-night show once again in Fall 2013.
+He has starred in a variety of other TV projects and hosted his own late-night show once again from 2013 to 2014.

 Throughout the ‘80s, Hall appeared on various comedy and musical shows, including Solid Gold, Motown Revue and The New Love American Style, and hosted a short-lived show called The Half-Hour Comedy Hour.
 He made his feature film debut in Amazon Women on the Moon in 1987.
 Hall also appeared in two films with friend Eddie Murphy: the box-office hit Coming to America (1988) and Harlem Nights (1989).